BTOdell/typescript-tuple-rest-spread-bug/README.md

 An `Events` interface is used to define the supported events by mapping the event name to a tuple type for the parameters of the event listener.
 This interface is passed through a generic parameter `E` in the `Test` class and then passed through a generic parameter `E` in the `EventEmitter` class.

-The unexpected behavior occurs on lines 29 and 33.
+The unexpected behavior occurs on lines 29 and 33 (in `test.ts`).
 Despite the events producing two boolean values, a listener function should be able to define 1 parameter and only have access to the first parameter passed.

 The unexpected behavior only occurs when the `Events` interface type has to pass through 2 generic class parameters.